learn-the-web/topics/javascript-effects.md

 <section id="meat-eaters"></section>
 ```

-In our Javascript, we only need one line of code:
+In our JavaScript, we only need one line of code:

 ```js
 $('.nav').localScroll();